 Nick Kirby has always called Wellington home.
 He says he never had a realisation that he was drawn to art yet has loved it his entire life.
 What inspires Nick constantly changes, growing up he was influenced by monsters, dragons and cartoon animations however as he changes so does his influences and vice versa.
 Nick, like all true artists, has a need to make art.
 He says he likes “being able to turn what’s in my head into a thing that’s out in the real world”.
 His creative process relies heavily on his vivid imagination and his excitement to bring it alive.
 He also enjoys the freedom of art.

-Featured artist and Pablo’s volunteer of the week Soren Lane grew up on Wellingtons south coast.
+Featured Pablos artist and volunteer Soren Lane grew up on Wellingtons south coast.
 From the age of 12 he decided he was going to get good at art and did this by absorbing as much art as possible.
 Focusing mostly on pencil and paper drawing at first then attending the Learning Connexion at the age of 15.
 When asked why he enjoys art he replies, “that’s like asking why do you enjoy breathing.”
 Art is such an integrated part of his life that he can’t imagine not having it, similar to wearing glasses.
-He enjoys trying new things and his favourite techniques are the ones he doesn’t fully understand yet…read more on our Roar FB.
+He enjoys trying new things and his favourite techniques are the ones he doesn’t fully understand yet.

 Grant Gurney grew up in the Hutt Valley and enjoyed the nature around there.
 He has been interested in art since the age of 5 but really got into it once he started coming to Pablo’s 10 years ago and loves being around creative energy.
 Grant has a vivid imagination and loves connecting to animals and nature through art.
 He calls himself an Expressionist and paints as a way to express how he perceives things.
 He specialises in acrylic painting yet also enjoys pastels and experimenting with different techniques.
 He gets inspiration from all the different artists at Pablo’s.
 He finds art us a way to express emotions and share ideas.

 Johanna G-M is a Wellington-born artist.
 She started her interested in art when she was very young and is self-taught.
 She didn’t have good experiences with her art teachers and once leaving school had time to develop her artistic practice.
 At the moment her interest is using mixed media such as layering inks, pens and acrylic paint.
 When asked why she enjoys art she states, “It’s pretty much the only thing that makes sense to me.
 It’s therapeutic and a way to communicate with people without talking or socialising.”
-Her inspiration is drawn from her cat Gregory, a Tabby, and her curious interest in micro-biology…..
-Read more in Volume 2 of Pablos Post.
+Her inspiration is drawn from her cat Gregory, a Tabby, and her curious interest in micro-biology.

 Suzy Hobbs, born and raised in Wellington, an animal rights activist and a vegan enthusiast, realised her passion for art when her mental health took a dive last year.
-She started to attend Pathways day service in Lower Hutt where one of the Pablos tutors, Frances, held a regular Friday art therapy workshop.
+She started to attend Pathways day service in Lower Hutt where one of the Pablos tutors, Francis, held a regular Friday art therapy workshop.
 She soon came to notice her ultimate love for colour and ever since has been inspired.
 Pablo’s has become a big part of Suzy’s life as she says that if she was to do art at home not much would get done, whereas Pablo’s is a place for her to get out of the house to a safe and supportive environment not only for her art but for her mental health.